 INTRODUCTION

 Traumatic injuries occurring during the permanent dentition period constitute important clinical problems, particularly in young permanent teeth with incomplete root development, as they may damage the pulp and lead to infection and necrosis [1].
-In such cases, while conventional root canal treatment presents various challenges because of the wide apical opening, regenerative endodontic treatment offers the potential to support revascularization of the pulp and continuation of root development [2].
+In such cases, while conventional root canal treatment presents various is challenging because of the wide apical opening, regenerative endodontic treatment offers the potential to support revascularization of the pulp and continuation of root development [2].
 Traditional apexification methods may increase the risk of fracture in these teeth because the root canal walls remain thin and weak.
 In contrast, regenerative approaches aim to restore the biological and structural integrity of the tooth by promoting dentin formation and thickening of the root canal walls [3].
 In this context, regenerative endodontic treatment in immature permanent teeth with necrotic pulp contributes to an improved prognosis by promoting continued root development [4].
 This treatment approach focuses on key objectives such as elimination of infection, resolution of symptoms, continuation of root development, thickening of dentinal walls, and induction of apical maturation in permanent teeth with post-traumatic pulp necrosis and incomplete root development [5].
-Particularly in necrotic teeth with an open apex, this approach may provide significant advantages for long-term prognosis by supporting dentin barrier formation as well as increases in root length and thickness [6].
+Particularly in necrotic teeth with an open apex, this approach may provide significant advantages for long-term prognosis by supporting dentin barrier formation as well as increasing root length and thickness [6].
 This case report aimed to evaluate the clinical and radiographic outcomes of regenerative endodontic treatment performed in a permanent maxillary central incisor with trauma-induced incomplete root development and to demonstrate the potential of this treatment approach.

 CASE REPORT